nick-kann/huffman-compressor/README.md

 ./huffman --decompress output.huf restored.txt
 ```

-## how it works
+## What it does

-counts character frequencies, builds a huffman tree, and assigns shorter codes to more common characters. works on any file type.
+counts character frequencies, builds a huffman tree, and assigns shorter codes to more common characters. works on any file type